How to pay

 Link is an open system with stations accessible from the street, making turnstiles ineffective.
 We have looked at the feasibility of installing fare gates in the past, but the Board has not directed that this be studied further.

 This decision is not under consideration.
 Fare revenue was part of the financial plan approved by voters to pay for transit improvements and transit service.
-Fare revenues are a crucial part of funding the operations of our regional system that serves all communities, including transit-dependent communities.
+Fare revenues are crucial to funding our regional system that serves all communities, including transit-dependent ones.
 Without fare revenue, we would need to replace the fare funds with additional revenue from taxes or other sources.

-Sound Transit remains steadfastly committed to making fares accessible to everyone, including low-income passengers through ORCA Lift and subsidized annual passes, and to youth 18 and under through the Free Youth Transit Pass.
+Sound Transit remains committed to making fares accessible to everyone., This includes low-income passengers through ORCA Lift and subsidized annual passes, and youth 18 and under through the Free Youth Transit Pass.

 The expectation is that with more fares checked, riders will pay more fares.
 This new process will enable Fare Ambassadors to help people who need fare get it.